lisamarieandersson/Our-Furnished-Home/README.md

 ## Webshop built with React, Typescript and MUI

 We have built a webshop with home decoration and furnishing products.
-We've created our own theme and used components from MUI.
+We've created our own theme with MUI Theme Creator and used components from MUI.

 <br>